Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms

-In this section, we present the proposed affective empathy-driven moral decision-making algorithm, as shown in Fig. \mbox{\ref{method fig}}.
+In this section, we present the proposed brain-inspired emotional empathy-driven altruistic decision-making SNN, as shown in Fig. \mbox{\ref{method fig}}.
 We first describe the overall framework of the proposed algorithm.
-Then, we provide computational details of the affective empathy module and the altruistic decision-making module, respectively.
+Then, we provide computational details of the emotional empathy module and the altruistic decision-making module, respectively.